Commission for implementation of the Pay Transparency Directive has begun work

 • While an Act on Remuneration Transparency does exist in Germany, it does not meet the requirements of the Directive.

-Germany is required to transpose the European Pay Transparency Directive into national law until 7 June 2026.
+Germany is required to transpose the European Pay Transparency Directive (Directive) into national law by 7 June 2026.

-The task of the committee is to present proposals for a transposal of the Directive 'with minimal bureaucracy'.
+The task of the committee is to present proposals for transposing the Directive 'with minimal bureaucracy'.
 It is likely that the proposal will focus on an amendment of the existing Act on Remuneration Transparency which does not meet the requirements of the Directive.